+Ensure gas cylinder/supply is connected and turned on.
+In the event of a gas smell turn off at gas cylinder/mains and contact supplier.

+TO LIGHT

-- 1. Ensure gas cylinder/supply is connected and turned on. - Open door, push in control knob & turn to full rate (Gas Mark 9, 240°C). - 3.
-For models fitted with a spark ignition, the burner is ignited by depressing the ignition button located on the fascia. - 4.
-After the burner is lit, continue depressing the knob for approximately 10 15 seconds. - 5.
-Release the knob and turn to required heat setting. - If the burner has not lit within 15 seconds, release knob and wait at least 1 minute before repeating operations (2) to (5). - 7.
-Place the oven shelf in the required position and close the door. - Although the oven heats up quickly a 10 minute preheat is recommended.
-The oven should reach full temperature in about 15-20mins. - 9.
-To turn off, rotate the control knob until the line on the knob is aligned with the dot on the control panel. - 10.
-Always make sure the control knob is in the off position when you have finished.
+- 1. Open door. - 2.
+Push in the control knob and turn to full rate (240°C). - 3.
+Push the control knob in and hold whilst pressing the ignition switch. - The burner should ignite and the control knob should be held in for 10-15 seconds before release.
+If the burner goes out, repeat procedure holding control knob for slightly longer. - 5.
+Place the oven shelf in the required position and close the door. - 6.
+Set the control knob to required temperature.

+Although the oven heats up quickly, it is recommended that a 10 minute preheat be allowed.
+The oven should be up to full temperature in about 15-20mins.

+TO TURN OFF

+1. Turn the control knob until the line on the control knob is aligned with the zero on the control panel.

-The oven shelf has been designed to allow good circulation at the rear of the oven.
-A raised bar at the rear of the shelf prevents trays or dishes making contact with the back of the oven.
-To remove a shelf, pull forward until it stops, raise at front and remove.
+The shelf has been designed to allow good circulation at the rear of the oven and is also fitted with a raised bar to prevent trays or dishes making contact with the back of the oven.
+To remove a shelf, pull forward until it stops, raise at the front and remove.
 Installation of a shelf is the reverse of this procedure.